 THE GIALLO CHECKLIST:

 |1.
-Old photos (descent into the past)|
+Old family photos (descent into the past)|

 |2.
 Taxidermy (necrophilia)|

 |3.
-Winding Staircase (descent into the unconscious!|
+Winding Staircase (descent into the unconscious)|

 |5.
-Eccentric neighbor (red herring)|
+Eccentric neighbor (red herring?)|

 |6.
-Chain lock (repressive psychic mechanism)|
+Chain lock (weak repressive mechanism)|

 |7.
-Elderly doorman and Cat lady relating tragic news in foyer (plot advancement)|
+Elderly doorman and Cat lady relating tragic news in foyer (exposition)|

 |8.
-Abandoned building where someone grew up. (cheap readymade set)|
+Abandoned building where a hidden crime occurred. (readymade set)|

 |9.
-Blind psychic (fatalism)|
+Blind psychic (noir fatalism)|

 |10.
-Mimsy Farmer, or facsimile (cute androgynous question mark)|
+Mimsy Farmer, or facsimile (androgynous question mark)|